cucapra/polyphemus/README.md

 There's even a hacky interface for compiling code interactively.
 It's also possible to do everything from the command line using [curl][].

+Polyphemus also suppoorts sdaccel workflows.
+To run polyphemus with sdaccel, set `TOOLCHIAN = f1` in `config_default.py`.

 To submit a job, upload a file to the `/jobs` endpoint:

     $ curl -F file=@foo.zip $POLYPHEMUS/jobs